getck/InspectorNetworkReachability/01-environment-setup.md

     2. Availability Zone 1: Pick any availability zone

-    3. Availability Zone 2: Pick any availability zone except the first one you picked
+    3. Availability Zone 2: Pick any availability zone except the first one youpicked

     4. LatestLinuxAmiID: Leave as default.
-This is here to get the latest Amazon Linux 2 AMI.
+This is here to get the latestAmazon Linux 2 AMI.
 The demo has only been tested on this.

     5. PassedKeyName: {Enter the EC2 Key Pair you generated in the Pre-Demo work}

 ![](./images/mod1-1-create-stack.png)